abhishek1235/archetypes/README.md

 4. Separation of aggregating and parent POM
 5. Move to Jetty 9.1.2.v20140210
 6. Move to JDK 7
+7. Introduction to NodeJS
-7. Fixing reported bugs
+8. Fixing reported bugs
-8. Moved RSS target feed for test into application
+9. Moved RSS target feed for test into application
-9. Adding ES best practices for web development
+10. Adding ES best practices for web development
-10. Migrated TODO section from this file into GitHub Issues section
+11. Migrated TODO section from this file into GitHub Issues section
-11. Upgrade to Mosaic Tools 0.9.5
+12. Upgrade to latest Mosaic Tools (1.x)
-12. Adding best practices for widget lifecycle through use of YAPI (Mosaic Tools)
+13. Adding best practices for widget lifecycle through use of Mosaic Tools / YAPI / Grunt / NodeJS Proxy

 5.4.2.2